Cleaning Furniture 101: Maintaining your Furniture's Beauty

 Area Rugs – Indoor – Synthetics

 For a long life, vacuum area rugs regularly to keep them clean and reduce wear.
-For many area rugs the recommendation is to keep the beater bar of the vacuum off, this is especially important with longer pile rugs like shag rugs.
+For many area rugs, the recommendation is to keep the beater bar of the vacuum off, this is especially important with longer pile rugs like shag rugs.
 Always avoid vacuuming any edging fringe.

 Blot up any spills immediately with a clean dry towel.
 Many stains can be removed by blotting them with a damp warm towel or sponge.
 Blotting is much gentler on your rug, rather than rubbing or scrubbing.
-Mild soapy water solution will remove tougher stains.
+A mild soapy water solution will remove tougher stains.
 Particularly challenging spots can be removed with carpet cleaning solution or the foam resulting from a mixture of water, white vinegar and mild detergent.
-All cleaning treatments should be blotted with a damp towel afterwards to remove stains and cleaners; followed with blotting with a dry clean towel until as dry as possible.
+All cleaning treatments should be blotted with a damp towel afterward to remove stains and cleaners; followed with blotting with a dry clean towel until as dry as possible.

 Area Rugs – Indoor/Outdoor

 When used outdoor, this rug will need additional vacuuming since it will be subject to much more dirt, dust and grime than an indoor rug; vacuum with the beater bar off.
 Blot up spills and stains immediately with a clean dry towel.
 Blotting is preferred, not rubbing or scrubbing.
 Use a damp sponge or towel to blot clean any spots or stains, using mild soapy water solution if needed.
 Blot dry.